Anushka-shukla/DiceApp/README.md

 A new Flutter project.

-## The vedio of the App is as follows :
+## The vedio of the App is as follows :  :point_down
 ![test]()

 ## Getting Started